Views: 13 Author: Wang Publish Time: 2025-08-11 Origin: Site

-Socket weld tees are dimensionally standardized under ASME B16.11, which defines pressure ratings and socket dimensions.
-They are predominantly utilized in smaller bore piping systems (typically NPS 1/2" to NPS 4") within industries demanding robust, leak-tight connections under high pressure, vibration, or thermal cycling, such as oil and gas, chemical processing, power generation, and shipbuilding.
+These systems are found in industries that need strong, leak-proof connections.
+This includes oil and gas, chemical processing, power generation, and shipbuilding.
 The 3 socket tee provides excellent flow characteristics with minimal turbulence at the branch junction.

-Socket tee' dimension, pressure-temperature ratings, marking, and testing requirements are primarily dictated by ASME B16.11—Forged Fittings, Socket-Welding and Threaded.
+The size, pressure-temperature ratings, marking, and testing needs for socket tees are mainly set by ASME B16.11.
+This standard covers forged fittings, socket welding, and threaded fittings.
 Material selection is governed by relevant ASTM specifications, ensuring chemical composition, mechanical properties, and heat treatment meet rigorous demands.

 Stainless Steel: ASTM A182 F304, F304L, F316, F316L, F321, F347.